Mypersonalcolorss/Machine-Learning/README.md

 We use computer vision approach to classify skin tone into 4 labels with Convolutional Neural Network method to process image data better.
 We used the TensorFlow framework to build this model.

 - Deep Learning Modelling:
 We utilize the pre-trained model by fine-tuning and adding layers according to the task to be solved by the deep learning model.
-We use MobileNetV2 from the hard API with fine-tuning by taking the last 5 layers of MobileNetV2 and adding layers such as GlobalAveragePooling and dense layers.
+We use MobileNetV2 from the Keras API with fine-tuning by taking the last 5 layers of MobileNetV2 and adding layers such as GlobalAveragePooling and dense layers.
 In addition, we also implemented BatchNormalization and Dropout layer to prevent overfitting in the Deep Learning model.

 - Model Deployment:
 In terms of the deployment model, we implemented the use of APIs to deploy this deep learning model.
 We used Fast API and collaborated with the cloud computing team to perform the deployment process.